arietimmerman/OpenAM-U2F/README.md

 This module allows you to use the FIDO U2F protocol on ForgeRock OpenAM.
 It attempts to provide a full implementation of a FIDO U2F server for ForgeRock OpenAM.

-The following features are supported
+The following features are supported:

-* Registration of devices, multiple devices per user
+* Registration of U2F devices.
+Multiple devices per user.
-* Signing in using any registered FIDO U2F device
+* Signing in using any registered U2F device.
-* Simple device management
+* Simple device management.
-* Whitelisting device types
+* Whitelisting device types.

-For storing device registration data, any OpenAM identity store can be used (OpenDJ, SQL, LDAP, etc.) or the "Memory data store" can be used.
-The last one is enabled by default and allows testing this module without touching your identity store.
+For storing device registration data, any OpenAM identity store can be used (OpenDJ, SQL, LDAP, etc.).
+However, by default the "Memory data store" is enabled.
+This is a special data store that allows testing this module without touching your identity store.
 Ideal for demo and POC scenarios.

 ## What is FIDO U2F?
 >